An approach based on on-the-job training

 Improvement suggestion system

-Honda has a system for encouraging all associates to make proposals as to how the company's operations could be improved, whether in large ways or small.
-Launched in 1953, this initiative is one way Honda seeks to encourage a spirit of independence and innovation, fostering the growth and refinement of skills and capabilities.
-Each year, some 170,000 suggestions are received, of which about 90% are implemented.
+Honda has a system in place to encourage all associates to propose ways in which the company's operations could be improved, whether in large ways or small.
+Launched in 1953, this initiative is one way Honda seeks to encourage a spirit of independence and innovation, fostering the development and refinement of skills and capabilities.
+Each year, large number of suggestions are received and implemented.

-During FY2013, more than 170,000 improvement suggestions were received from Honda worksites.
-Of these, 8 proposals chosen to receive the President's Award, 16 proposals similarly chosen to receive the Excellence Award and 8 proposals similarly chosen to receive the Excellence Award were announced and recognized at the Improvement Suggestion No. 1 Convention, which was held at the Tochigi Factory.
+During FY2014, more than 160,000 improvement suggestions were received from Honda worksites.
+Of these, 8 proposals chosen to receive the President's Award, 16 proposals similarly chosen to receive the Excellence Award and 8 proposals similarly chosen to receive the Excellence Award for safety were announced and recognized at the Improvement Suggestion No. 1 Convention, which was held at the Hamamatsu Factory.